-Lakeshore stabilization works should only be undertaken when the need for works can be justified by the level of risk to existing buildings, roads, services or property that are being threatened by erosion.
-Consideration also needs to be given to the size, scale and location of proposed protective works.
+Lakeshore stabilization works should only be undertaken when the need for works can be justified by the level of risk to existing buildings, roads, services or property that are being threatened by erosion and the size, scale and location of proposed protective works.
 In order to assess and manage the dynamics of your lakeshore erosion problem, it is advisable to work with a qualified professional or team of professionals depending on the scale and/or scope of the problem.
 This may require you to retain the services of an appropriately qualified professional, which could include a biologist, hydrologist, fluvial geomorphologist, engineer, and/or agrologist, alone or in some combination.

 Design may be critical to avoiding conflicts with legislation during the construction and maintenance of lakeshore stabilization works.
-Ensure that your qualified professional provides an assessment and design that considers the following factors:
+Ensure that your professional/contractor provides an assessment and design that considers the following factors:

-- local soil characteristics; - erosion dynamics of the shoreline (i.e., what is causing the problem); - existing lakeshore morphology and potential impacts or changes; - existing or potential fish and wildlife use, aquatic habitat and riparian habitat; - potential access related disturbances from machinery or other equipment, if required, and the ability to access and repair lakeshore stabilization works in the future; - potential erosion or sediment releases resulting from proposed works; - minimizing the footprint of the works and associated foreshore disturbance; - minimizing direct and indirect impacts to riparian vegetation and fish and wildlife individuals, populations, species and habitats; and, - avoiding direct and indirect impacts to other properties or services. - potential for the spread of or colonization by invasive plants.
+- local soil characteristics; - erosion dynamics of the shoreline (i.e., what is causing the problem); - existing lakeshore morphology and potential impacts or changes; - existing or potential fish and wildlife use, aquatic habitat and riparian habitat; - potential access related disturbances from machinery or other equipment, if required, and the ability to access and repair lakeshore stabilization works in the future; - potential erosion or sediment releases resulting from proposed works; - minimizing the footprint of the works and associated foreshore disturbance; - minimizing direct and indirect impacts to riparian vegetation and fish and wildlife individuals, populations, species and habitats; and, - minimizing direct and indirect impacts to other properties or services. - potential for the spread of or colonization by invasive plants.

-In particular, to ensure that impacts to fish, wildlife and their habitats and populations are minimized, the design for your stabilization works should include the following:
+In particular, to ensure that impacts to fish and wildlife habitats and populations are minimized, the design for your stabilization works should include the following:

-- vegetated or integrated lakeshore stabilization techniques, - habitat features, such as planting of native vegetation ecologically suited to the site conditions (i.e., suited to the biogeoclimatic subzone and site series), above the lake high water mark; - appropriate native shrubs, live stakes or live bundles installed into any proposed rockwork, together with sufficient rooting soil to ensure vegetation growth and survival; - use of natural materials, such as live vegetation and, where required, natural acid free rock;

-- avoidance of anthropogenic materials, such as broken concrete, tires and other materials as these materials do not naturalize well and it is not clear the extent to which these materials could potentially introduce toxic substances into the lake over the short-term and/or long term; and, - maintenance of existing wildlife access to the lake foreshore (e.g. ensure that proposed works do not form a barrier to wildlife movement) as techniques for lakeshore stabilization that preserve fisheries values may or may not always address this concern. - Lakeshore stabilization works should not reclaim eroded land or encroach below the lake high water mark.
+- vegetated or integrated lakeshore stabilization techniques, - habitat features, such as planting of native vegetation ecologically suited to the site conditions (i.e., suited to the biogeoclimatic subzone and site series), above the lake high water mark; - appropriate native shrubs, live stakes or live bundles installed into any proposed rockwork, together with sufficient rooting soil to ensure vegetation growth and survival; - use of natural materials, such as live vegetation and, where required, natural acid free rock; - avoidance of anthropogenic materials, such as broken concrete, tires and other materials as these materials do not naturalize well and it is not clear the extent to which these materials could potentially introduce toxic substances into the lake over the short-term and/or long term; and, - maintenance of existing wildlife access to the lake foreshore (e.g. ensure that proposed works do not form a barrier to wildlife movement) as techniques for lakeshore stabilization that preserve fisheries values may or may not always address this concern.

+• Lakeshore stabilization works should not reclaim eroded land or encroach below the lake high water mark.
 Many of the lakes in this region are controlled and the high water mark or natural boundary is a defined elevation.
 The following information should be used to guide the design of lakeshore stabilization works on these waterbodies:

-Osoyoos Lake 913 uscgs (crest of spillway) Okanagan Lake 343 metres geodetic (natural boundary) Kalamalka Lake 392 metres geodetic (approximate high water mark) Christina Lake 446.7 metres geodetic (natural boundary) Mara Lake 348.4 metres geodetic elevation Mabel Lake 3.08 metres elevation on inactive WSC staff gauge 08LC038 at Rivermouth Marina
+Osoyoos Lake 913 uscgs (crest of spillway) Okanagan Lake 343 metres geodetic (natural boundary) Kalamalka Lake 392 metres geodetic (approximate high water mark) Christina Lake 446.7 metres geodetic (natural boundary)